 Detail & Location: This circle was reported on the 4th of August and was in a field of golden wheat.
 It measures approximately 200ft in diameter.
 The circle is close to Nun’s Walk (road) near the village of Tufton, close to Whitchurch in Hampshire.

-Visiting: The field was harvested within 24 hours of the circle being reported, so is sadly no longer with us.
+Visiting: This crop circle has now been harvested.
+The field was harvested within 24 hours of the circle being reported, so is sadly no longer with us.

 Special Thanks: Sadly we missed this circle as it was cut so soon after it was reported and it occurred on the weekend of our annual conference!
 We are therefore very grateful to Hampshire Flyer for allowing us to use his photographs on this page.
 It is very much appreciated.

 History & Connections: There have been early circles in nearby Long Parish (1996) and Litchfield (1981 & 82).
 This circle isn’t that far from the earlier circle at Barton Stacey this summer.
 Once again this is a new circle in old country – as far as the phenomenon is concerned.
 Tufton is known for its beautiful ‘All Hallows’ church and nearby Whitchurch for its early silk mill.